-- cooperate in order to define common positions towards the IMO in view of possible shifting of shipping lanes (example of Sweden), - discuss in line with the efforts made within the North Sea basin on how to better integrate and align IMO terminology within national MSPs, - discuss and prepare an agreement establishing that a central shipping line should be used as a common starting point for shipping lines defined within national MSPs, - Expanding on the current 'Planners' forums' continuously discuss, how potential transnational 'mismatches' between shipping lines of different national MSPs (resulting from different planning systems & cultures) can be dealt with on practical level, when it comes to MSP implementation, - discuss further results on how and whether MSPs can take into account future developments within the shipping sectors; e.g. autonomous shipping, - discuss further results on how planned development of the ports will influence the need for safe shipping areas in the future, - discuss the results of the few existing tools to assess land-sea interaction effects between shipping, ports development and further on-land transportation of goods.
+- cooperate in order to define common positions towards the IMO in view of possible shifting of shipping lanes (example of Sweden), - ▶ discuss in line with the efforts made within the North Sea basin on how to better integrate and align IMO terminology within national MSPs, - ▶ Discuss and prepare an agreement establishing that the centre-line should be used as a common starting point for coherent shipping lines defined within national MSPs (already recommended in Baltic SCOPE)" - ▶ Expanding on the current 'Planners' forums' continuously discuss, how potential transnational 'mismatches' between shipping lines of different national MSPs (resulting from different planning systems & cultures) can be dealt with on practical level, when it comes to MSP implementation, - ▶ discuss further results on how and whether MSPs can take into account future developments within the shipping sectors; e.g. autonomous shipping, - discuss further results on how planned development of the ports will influence the need for safe shipping areas in the future, - ▶ discuss the results of the few existing tools to assess land-sea interaction effects between shipping, ports development and further on-land transportation of goods.
 Further explore and define of how such tools should be most effectively developed further.

-DATA for MSPs Recommendations
+DATA FOR MSPs RECOMMENDATIONS

-DATA HELCOM VASAB MSP WG Planners, TSOs and key stakeholders Relevant context Limited access to coherent data and information on the spatial develop- ment of the Baltic Sea areas Lack of common standards and open access to data relevant for MSP and information in the Baltic Sea Region Lack of resources to encourage Member States to enhance their cooperation in the field of delivery of comprehensive data for the MSP Limited access to coherent data and information on the spatial development of the Baltic Sea areas limits the cohesion of spatial planning in the trans- boundary areas A comprehensive, consistent and convenient access to up-to-date data covering the Baltic Sea area is necessary for planners dealing with marine spatial plans Stakeholders have limited access to data and in- formation concerning the spatial development of maritime space, making the decision and invest- ment processes more difficult Current compe- tences / way of working Lack of access to relevant and cohe- sive data are major obstacles in the process of transboundary coopera- tion in the MSP development Different languages and formats Data and information delivered to HELCOM by HELCOM Contracting Parties (HELCOM Map and Data Service).
-Access to data through spatial web services (BASEMAPS) The need to obtain relevant data from various sources and their further translation in the process of the maritime spatial planning increases the costs and may lead to misunderstandings Change of behav- iour requested Amendment of BSR MSP Data ESG TOR to encourage data providers to deliver open data through web services using open standards for transnational consultations BSR MSP Data ESG responsible for updating and verifying of available information (via BASEMAPS) Dialogue in BSR MSP Data ESG will improve the quality and consistency of data and information, thus the process of the MSP development and verification will become easier and more effective Fully consistent and convenient open data and information sources provided by national coordina- tors to drive the BASEMAPS Open access for relevant data and information will support the process of maritime spatial planning on the Baltic Sea Strive to data harmonization to have a common language, symbology and definitions for MSP data.
+DATA HELCOM VASAB MSP WG Planners, TSOs and key stakeholders Relevant context Limited access to coherent data and information on the spatial development of the Baltic Sea areas Lack of common standards and open access to data relevant for MSP and information in the Baltic Sea Region Lack of resources to encourage Member States to enhance their cooperation in the field of delivery of comprehensive data for the MSP Limited access to coherent data and information on the spatial development of the Baltic Sea areas limits the cohesion of spatial planning in the transboundary areas A comprehensive, consistent and convenient access to upto-date data covering the Baltic Sea area is necessary for planners dealing with MSP Stakeholders have limited access to data and information concerning the spatial development of maritime space, making the decision and investment processes more difficult Current competences / way of working Lack of access to relevant and cohesive data are major obstacles in the process of transboundary cooperation in the MSP development Different languages and formats Data and information delivered to HELCOM by HELCOM Contracting Parties (HELCOM Map and Data Service).
+Access to data through spatial web services (BASEMAPS) The need to obtain relevant data from various sources and their further translation in the process of the maritime spatial planning increases the costs and may lead to misunderstandings Change of behaviour requested Amendment of BSR MSP Data ESG TOR to encourage data providers to deliver open data through web services using open standards for transnational consultations BSR MSP Data ESG responsible for updating and verifying of available information (via BASEMAPS) Dialogue in BSR MSP Data ESG will improve the quality and consistency of data and information, thus the process of the MSP development and verification will become easier and more effective Fully consistent and convenient open data and information sources provided by national coordinators to drive the BASEMAPS Open access for relevant data and information will support the process of maritime spatial planning on the Baltic Sea Strive to data harmonization to have a common language, symbology and definitions for MSP data.